 "And her nose -- how could he describe it -- flat on top and turned up and just begging to be touched, begging for a friendly knuckle to brush against her upper lip and pass upward as if to relieve an itch between the nostrils, but really just to see the way she'd both back off and come forward at the same time, shying away from being touched, but wanting it as well.

-"She didn't flirt, overtly, like her friend, not wanting to push herself forward and be noticed, but wanted to be wanted all the same; not expecting to be singled out, but delighted to be included in the larger group.
+"She didn't flirt, overtly, like her friend did.
+She didn't push herself forward to be noticed, but she wanted to be wanted all the same; not expecting to be singled out, but delighted to be included in the larger group.
 And without realizing it, there was no question of her being included.
-The groups was only a group, only had life and purpose and direction from her unobtrusive caring presence among them.
-They were who they were, and he was show he was because of her.
+The group was only a group, only had life and purpose and direction from her unobtrusive caring presence among them.
+They were who they were, and he was who he was because of her.

-"Before, he had avoided going to the Historical Art Museum.
-It was simply too touristy a thing to do.
+"Before, the wealthy American had avoided going to the Historical Art Museum.
+It was too touristy a thing to do.
 Now, he was at the door every morning when it opened.
 He went straight to the second floor where the paintings were -- mainly Dutch and Flemish and Italian from the Renaissance.
-He studied the faces of the women carefully, and sketched many of them, not from appreciation of the art, but rather striving to understand what made a face unique and memorable, finding a hint here and there in the little portraits and in the vast panoramic biblical and mythical scenes of a feature of Barbara's face.
+He studied the faces of the women carefully, and sketched many of them, not from appreciation of the art, but rather striving to understand what made a face unique and memorable, finding a hint here and there of Barbara's face in the little portraits and in the vast panoramic biblical and mythical scenes.

 "None of the old gang remained at the pension.
-Even though he offered them a free place to stay, they all eventually drifted on.
-There was nothing there to hold them.
-Their drinking and joking had become hollow and repetitious. they all sooner or later wanted to move on to fresh experiences or to head back to where old and new responsibilities awaited them.
+Even though he offered them a free place to stay.
+They all drifted on.
+There was nothing to hold them.
+Their drinking and joking had become hollow and repetitious.
+They all sooner or later wanted to move on to fresh experiences or to head back to where old and new responsibilities awaited them.